Sparse-Supervised Hybrid Parameterized Physics-Informed Neural Networks for Incompressible Flows Across Reynolds Numbers: RESULTS AND DISCUSSION

-The designed model is trained over a Reynolds number range of $\mathrm{Re} \in [500,1000]$.
-However, instead of providing CFD data across the entire training range, supervised data are supplied only for a narrow subrange, $\mathrm{Re} \in [750,850]$.
-This sparse data injection serves to gently guide the neural network toward physically meaningful solutions without overwhelming the physics-based learning process.
-Even this limited supervision significantly improves the optimization process, leading to faster convergence of the loss function and improved stability during training.
+Motivated by these observations, sparse supervised CFD data are introduced in the present high-Reynolds-number regime through an additional data-loss term, resulting in a hybrid PINNs framework.
+Importantly, the objective is not to replace physics-informed learning with dense supervised training, but rather to minimally correct the failure modes of data-free PINNs in convection-dominated regimes.
+The supervised data therefore act as localized corrective guidance while the governing equations continue to provide the dominant learning constraints.

-In addition, transfer learning is employed by initializing the network weights using a pretrained model obtained at lower Reynolds numbers.
-This strategy leverages previously learned physical representations of the flow and has been shown to accelerate convergence and improve solution quality in PINNs~\cite{Wang2025arxiv,Prantikos2023}.
-The combined use of transfer learning and sparse CFD data effectively corrects the imbalance between convective and diffusive contributions in the governing equations, steering the optimization toward more accurate minima of the loss landscape.
+In addition, transfer learning is employed by initializing the network weights using a pretrained model obtained from lower Reynolds-number regimes, where data-free PINNs already demonstrated strong predictive capability.This strategy leverages previously learned physical representations of the flow and has been shown to accelerate convergence and improve solution quality in PINNs~\cite{Wang2025arxiv,Prantikos2023}.
+The combined use of transfer learning and localized sparse supervision therefore provides a practical mechanism for bridging low- and high-Reynolds-number regimes within a unified parameterized framework.

 After training, the model predictions are compared against ground-truth CFD solutions for Reynolds numbers both within the training range, referred to as the \emph{interpolation region}, and outside the training range, referred to as the \emph{extrapolation region}.
-This evaluation enables a systematic assessment of the model’s ability to generalize across Reynolds numbers and demonstrates the effectiveness of the hybrid PINNs framework in capturing high-Reynolds-number flow physics with limited data assistance.
+This evaluation enables systematic assessment of the effectiveness of sparse supervised correction in improving the robustness of PINNs for convection-dominated incompressible flows while maintaining parametric generalization capability across Reynolds numbers.